 This type of service can be very beneficial for businesses because it allows customers to ask questions and get immediate answers.
 It also allows customers to see and touch the product before they buy it.
 However, in-person customer service can also be costly because it requires businesses to have a physical location and employees to staff it.

 Phone customer service is when people call a business to speak with a representative about a product or service.
 Customers can call a sub-branch office or schedule a call to suit their daily routines.

 It also allows businesses to collect valuable customer information, such as their contact information and what products they’re interested in.
-As opposed to in-person customer service, phone customer service can be outsourced to third-party companies and still requires many people to operate, depending on the company’s size.
+As opposed to in-person customer service, customer service over voip or a phone system can be outsourced to third-party companies and still requires many people to operate, depending on the company’s size.

 Email Customer Service